 An important part of the plan is the groundwater monitoring program.
 The District has been monitoring groundwater levels in wells since 1978 to get an indication of the quantity of groundwater.
-This program will be continually upgraded.
+This program will be continually upgraded, including the use of continuous recording groundwater level gages with telemetry.

 Water quality monitoring, begun in 1993, is accomplished through a cooperative effort with the USGS.
-Over 90 wells were identified and sampled by USGS covering the entire District and the four distinct groundwater areas (Missouri Valley, Platte and Elkhorn Valley, Upland, and Dakota).
-Each well is tested once every four years.
-The information will provide the benchmark for determining changes in quality, and as the basis for management decisions in the future.
+Over 90 wells were identified and sampled by USGS covering the entire District and the four distinct groundwater reservoirs (Missouri Valley, Platte and Elkhorn Valley, Upland, and Dakota).
+Each well is tested once every four years, except for dedicated monitoring wells which are sampled every two years and reported to the Nebraska Department of Environment and Energy as part of their state-wide network.
+This information provides the basis for determining changes in groundwater quality, and for management decisions in the future.

 In 1996, the Legislature created the Natural Resources Water Quality Fund.
-These funds are to be used by NRDs for water quality purposes.
-The District's share of this fund will be used to offset the costs of the water quality monitoring effort.
+These funds are used by NRDs for water quality purposes.
+The District's share of this fund is used to offset the costs of the water quality monitoring effort.

 In 1999, the District cooperated with USGS in establishing nine "well nests" throughout the District to further aid in the water quality monitoring effort.
+In 2014 through 2020, the District added six additional monitoring "well nests".
+Eleven of these fifteen sets of monitoring wells are located within community Wellhead Protection Areas and can provide early warning of water quality changes to groundwater supplies.

 In 2009, the District implemented a stay on the expansion of groundwater irrigated acres.
 The stay was in response to NDNR's annual evaluation of the interconnectedness of surface and groundwater.
-The stay was imposed as a management tool to ensure that the District's groundwater basins will not become fully or over-appropriated over the next four years.
+The stay was imposed as a management tool to ensure that the District's groundwater basins will not become fully or over-appropriated.
 NDNR also placed a limit on the annual surface water allocations allowed.
 In conjunction with the stay, the District began a process of certifying historically irrigated acres.

 In 2012, the District began a voluntary Integrated Management Plan (IMP) in cooperation with NDNR for the Lower Platte River Basin.
-The plan will be developed over a two year period with extensive input from stakeholders in the region and the general public.
-Goals and objectives for the Lower Platte will be determined, and appropriate controls established to attain these goals and objectives.
-The plan will also describe any additional monitoring and reporting needed to measure the efficacy of the controls.
-The IMP will be a planning tool to assist the District and NDNR with the management of the surface and the interconnected groundwater in the basin.
+The plan was developed over a two-year period with extensive input from stakeholders in the region and the general public.
+The IMP was adopted by the District and NDNR in August 2014.
+The IMIP includes all surface water drainage area to the Platte or Elkhorn River and the hydrologically connected groundwater to both rivers as of 2014.
+The plan also describes additional monitoring and reporting needed to measure the efficacy of the controls.